Bernie Mac: The Bernie Mac Show

 In 2001, the Fox network gave Mac his own television sitcom called The Bernie Mac Show portraying a fictional version of himself.
 In the show, he suddenly becomes custodian of his sister's three children after she enters rehab.
 Mac broke the fourth wall to tell his thoughts to the audience.
 The show contained many parodies of events in Bernie's actual life.
 Mac, who grew up on Chicago's South Side, was a fan of the Chicago White Sox, and would often sneak a reference to his favorite team in episodes, including enlisting then-White Sox pitcher Jon Garland to make a guest cameo appearance.
 In the 2005 season he wore a White Sox jacket and cap, and congratulated his hometown Chicago White Sox and their staff members on their recent World Series championship.
 The show was not renewed after the 2005–2006 season.
 The series finale aired on April 14, 2006.
 Among other awards, the show won an Emmy for "Outstanding Writing", the Peabody Award for excellence in broadcasting, and the Humanitas Prize for television writing that promotes human dignity.
 His character on The Bernie Mac Show was ranked No. 47 in TV Guides list of the "50 Greatest TV Dads of All Time".
-During his run on the show, Mac had co-starring roles in the Ocean's trilogy (2001–2007), Head of State (2003) and Bad Santa (2003), as well as starring roles in the baseball-themed film Mr. 3000 (2004) and Guess Who?
+During his run on the show, Mac had co-starring roles in the Ocean's trilogy (2001–2007), Head of State (2003), Charlie's Angels: Full Throttle (2003) and Bad Santa (2003), as well as starring roles in the baseball-themed film Mr. 3000 (2004) and Guess Who?
 (2005), a remake of the 1967 film Guess Who's Coming to Dinner.

 Later years

 On March 19, 2007, Mac told David Letterman on the CBS Late Show that he would retire from his 30-year career after he finished shooting the comedy film, The Whole Truth, Nothing but the Truth, So Help Me Mac.
 "I'm going to still do my producing, my films, but I want to enjoy my life a little bit", Mac told Letterman.
 "I missed a lot of things, you know.
 I was a street performer for two years.
 I went into clubs in 1977 and was on the road 47 weeks out of the year."
-During this time, Mac was having success as a popular film actor, starting with an appearance in the 2007 film Transformers as the car salesman "Bobby Bolivia", and serving as the voice of Zuba, Alex the Lion's long-lost father in Madagascar: Escape 2 Africa.
-He co-starred with Samuel L. Jackson in the 2008 musical comedy Soul Men.
-The latter two films were released months after his death.
-His final film role was as Jimmy Lunchbox in the 2009 film Old Dogs which was released a year after his death.
+During this time, Mac was having success as a popular film actor, starting with an appearance in the 2007 film Transformers as the car salesman "Bobby Bolivia", and serving as the voice of Zuba, Alex the Lion's long-lost father in the 2008 animated film Madagascar: Escape 2 Africa.
+He co-starred with Terrence Howard in the biograhical film Pride and Samuel L. Jackson in the 2008 musical comedy Soul Men.
+Madagascar: Escape 2 Africa and Soul Men were released months after his death.
+His final film role was as Jimmy Lunchbox in the 2009 film Old Dogs, which was released a year after his death.